American University is committed to creating a welcoming, accessible, and inclusive environment for pregnant and parenting students.

 - submitting work after a deadline missed due to pregnancy or childbirth

 - providing alternatives to make up missed work

-- allowing excused absences for parenting students (both male and female) who need to take their children to doctors' appointments or to take care of their sick children
+- allowing excused absences for parenting students (both male and female) who need to take their children to medical appointments or to take care of their sick children

 A pregnant student will be allowed to make up any work missed due to medically necessary absences for pregnancy.
 A student will be offered acceptable alternative arrangements to make up missed work.
-The student will not be required to complete makeup work until the student's medical-necessary absences for pregnancy are completed.
+The student will not be required to complete make up work until the student's medically-necessary absences for pregnancy are completed.

 Title IX Program Officer